 We prepare and provide customized materials to promote the program to your employees.

-We are payroll compliant in all 50 states, and Payactiv is the only EWA provider that received an approval order from the CFPB.
+We are payroll compliant in all 50 states, and use industry best practices.

 We offer tools and training to get the most value from the program and a dedicated Account Manager.